tjvantoll/www.tjvantoll.com/source/_posts/2012-08-19-onscroll-event-issues-on-mobile-browsers.markdown

 Therefore I modified my example to use `ontouchmove` instead of `onscroll`:

-<iframe style="width: 100%; height: 300px;" src="http://jsfiddle.net/tj_vantoll/RFdve/9/embedded/result,js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe style="width: 100%; height: 300px;" src="http://jsfiddle.net/tj_vantoll/RFdve/10/embedded/result,js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-If you try to scroll this example on a desktop browser nothing will happen since everything is now being driven by the `ontouchmove` event.
+If you scroll on the above example on a desktop browser nothing will be updated since the counters are being driven by the `ontouchmove` event.
 On mobile browsers a wide variety of things happen:

 * Android: The `ontouchmove` event does get fired as the user moves the screen.
 However the DOM updates are very sporadic and feel very jerky.
 This is true of the default Android browser in Gingerbread, Ice Cream Sandwich, and Jelly Bean although it gets better in later versions.
 * Firefox for Android: The `ontouchmove` events fires but DOM updates made in the `ontouchmove` event take effect sporadicly if at all.
 Everything feels very jerky at best.
 * Opera Mobile: `ontouchmove` events occur but DOM changes are not applied until scrolling is complete.
 * iOS Safari: On `ontouchmove` event is fired as the screen is moved and the DOM does get re-painted.
 This is only mobile browser where this approach made a substantial difference.

 One consistent issue with this approach is that the `ontouchmove` event is only fired when the user's finger remains on the screen.
-Meaning, if the user gives any momentum to the scroll, `ontouchmove` events will not be fired as the screen when the user's finger is not on the screen.
+Meaning, if the user gives any momentum to the scroll, `ontouchmove` events will not be fired while the window is scrolling and their finger is not on the screen.

 You can see this in the video below:

-<iframe width="420" height="315" src="http://www.youtube.com/embed/bPWtg0mn7Sk" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="http://www.youtube.com/embed/wied94KmwKw" frameborder="0" allowfullscreen></iframe>

 So what does all of this mean about using the `ontouchmove` event to mimic desktop `onscroll` functionality?
 At the moment there are too many inconsistencies to rely on this behavior in any way.
 If you only need to support iOS Safari this approach works reasonably.